Singular Vectors of Attention Heads Align with Features: More Features of Interest than Head Capacity

 \section{More Features of Interest than Head Capacity}

-Here we present a preliminary study of the nature of SVF alignment when there are more features of interest to the head than can be represented orthogonally in $\mathbb{R}^H.$ The experiments in Section~\ref{sec:alignment} show that the toy model assigns one feature pair to each singular vector direction.
+The experiments in Section~\ref{sec:alignment} show that the toy model assigns one feature pair to each singular vector direction.
 However, when the number of feature pairs is greater than $H$, this is no longer possible because the rank of $\Omega$ is $H$.
+Here we present a preliminary study of the nature of SVF alignment when there are more features of interest to the head than can be represented orthogonally in $\mathbb{R}^H.$

 To study this setting we constrain the representational capacity of the head by setting $H = 5.$ We then study the case in which the number of features of interest ranges from $H$ (5) to $2H$ (10).
 As usual, the target logits decline linearly with the pair index.
 Here, $\ell^T$ of pair $i$ is set to 1 + the number of features $-$ $i$.